theforeman/foreman-packaging/README.md

     copr-cli delete-package --name rubygem-example @theforeman/$PROJECT-nightly-staging

+1. If the package could be installed on user systems — either directly (e.g. listed in a comps group or installed standalone) or pulled in as a runtime dependency (`Requires`, auto-generated from gemspec/pyproject) — add it to `packages/foreman/foreman-obsolete-packages/foreman-obsolete-packages.spec`.
+   This ensures the stale RPM gets removed on upgrade.
+Packages that were only `BuildRequires`, only bundled as sources inside other packages, or were never shipped on a release branch do not need an obsolete entry.

 ## Handle gems that are default Ruby gems

 Look at https://stdgems.org/ and see if a gem is listed as a default gem.
 The [development release notes](https://docs.ruby-lang.org/en/master/NEWS_md.html) can also help in determining what will or is default and for the next version of Ruby.